Induction Signatures Are Not Enough: A Matched-Compute Study of Load-Bearing Structure in In-Context Learning: Natural-Only vs. Directional Copy-Snippet Mix (Iso-FLOPs)

-Across scales, ablating the top-2\% induction heads per layer at evaluation decreases the ICL composite more than ablating an equal number of random heads (Table~\ref{tab:percent_head_ablate_drop}).
-The effect is largest for the natural-only Baseline, and remains visible, though smaller, for all Bi-induct variants, a pattern that is consistent with either redundancy or a more distributed implementation of the behavior (random head ablations sometimes yield small improvements, as expected from noise/regularization effects).
-Detailed per-task comparisons for clean runs vs.\ induction-head and random-head ablations can be found in Table~\ref{tab:head-ablate-all}, Appendix~\ref{app:head_ablation}.
+Causally, ablating the top-2\% induction heads per layer decreases ICL composites more than ablating an equal number of random heads (Table~\ref{tab:percent_head_ablate_drop}).
+(Occasional small gains from random ablations are consistent with noise/regularization effects.)
+The relative drop is largest for the natural-only Baseline, while Bi\mbox{-}Induct variants degrade less, consistent with more redundancy or a more distributed implementation of induction-like behavior.
+A plausible explanation is \emph{front-loaded (in-training) recruitment}: because Bi-Induct injects copy cues early and then anneals them away, it may recruit multiple induction-capable heads that persist as redundant ``backup'' pathways rather than becoming a single load-bearing bottleneck.
+Distinguishing early recruitment from late diffusion would require tracking copy telemetry across checkpoints.
+Detailed per-task comparisons for clean runs vs.\ induction-head and random-head ablations appear in Table~\ref{tab:head-ablate-all}, Appendix~\ref{app:head_ablation}.

 \paragraph{What might drive the 1B-scale behavior?} Two non-exclusive factors may contribute, both consistent with prior literature: (1) \emph{Width-dilution}: the 1B model has the same depth as the 0.5B model but a larger hidden size and more attention heads (24) per layer.
 As a result, copy behavior may be spread across more heads, reducing the peak score of any single head even if the behavior is present.\footnote{Prior work finds substantial head redundancy and small subsets of specialized/important heads \citep{voita-etal-2019-analyzing, michel2019sixteenheadsreallybetter, olah2020zoom}.
 In wider models, this redundancy may spread copy behavior across more heads, lowering any single head’s score (a speculative `Width-dilution' effect).} (2) \emph{Pathway shift}: larger models may increasingly leverage FFN and residual pathways, reducing reliance on localized, high-scoring induction heads \citep{geva2021transformerfeedforwardlayerskeyvalue}.